 Students are taught a wide range of techniques that include punches, kicks, chops, blocks, elbows, knee strikes and various open and closed hand strikes.
 Training drills include the practice of techniques in different combinations.
 Striking pads, kick shields and focus mitts are used to enhance training and to develop focus, range and power.
 Students are taught sparring with and without gloves and pads.
 Kyushindo karate is mainly a stand-up martial art, though students are taught break falls, rolls and throws.
 Footwork and avoidance are integral to Kyushindo karate.
 Lessons include the tuition of effective, practical techniques and advice to enable students to stay safe outside of the dojo (training hall).

 No, students are not required to pay a joining fee.

 Kyushindo Karate is taught as a martial art, not as a competitive sport.
 It is a practical style with a wide range of techniques, many of which can be applied in real-life situations where self-defence techniques might be required as a last resort.

 At the moment our classes are for adults.

 Please contact us by phone, email or complete our online form to arrange an introductory lesson.

 Loose fitting clothing such as a T-shirt and tracksuit bottoms are suitable for initial lessons.
-Upon joining, new members receive a free karate kit.
+To continue training, students will be required to wear a karate kit.